perforce/helix-authentication-service/docs/Getting_Started.md

 The first field to change is `ExtP4USER` which should be the Perforce user that will own this extension, typically a "super" or administrative user.

+The `Service-URL` field must be changed to the address of the authentication service by which the Helix Server can make a connection.

-You will need to change both fields, `Auth-Protocol` and `Service-URL`, as there are no defaults for either of them.
-The `Auth-Protocol` can be any value supported by the authentication service, which at this time is `oidc`, and `saml`.
+The `Auth-Protocol` can be any value supported by the authentication service.
 This determines the authentication protocol that SSO users will be using to authenticate.
-The configuration of the identity provider is in the authentication service itself.

-The `Service-URL` field should be changed to the user-visible address of the authentication service.
-Note that this should match the value of `SVC_BASE_URI` in the service configuration.
-This address must be resolvable and reachable from both the Helix Server and the desktop clients.
+This setting is optional, as the authentication service will use its own settings to determine the protocol.

 #### Instance